Skip to content

 • When performing a roof replacement, the existing roof cover must be removed down to the roof sheathing.

-While International Building Code can serve as a vague guideline, contractors and adjusters must follow the roof sheathing codes specific to the property's jurisdictional authorities.
+While International Building Code can serve as a general guideline, contractors and adjusters must follow the roof sheathing codes specific to the property's jurisdictional authorities.

 Roof Sheathing Code Requirements by Jurisdiction